 "Depends who you ask," he replied with dryly.
 "Somewhere between five-hundred and two-thousand."

-I laughed at the large margin of error and he flashed a good-humored grin.
+I laughed at the broad margin of error, and he flashed a good-humored grin.

-We passed a pool that had been a hot spring until the great San Francisco earthquake, and then went on past the Mission Museum, and the animals stalls, to the industrial area where the grapes were cut.
-I was impressed with how immaculate the area was—it was as if the ground had just been mopped and swept, and every metal surface polished.
+We passed a pool that had been a hot spring until the great San Francisco earthquake rerouted the waterways, and then went on past the Mission Museum and the animal stalls, to the industrial area where the grapes were cut.
+I was impressed with how immaculate it was—it seemed as if the ground had just been mopped and swept, and every metal surface just polished.

 "From there," he continued unhurriedly, unaffected by the cold, and seemingly determined not to notice our shoulders hunched against the wind, "they come to the press where they are cut.
 The longer they soak with the skins, the darker the wine, and the stronger the tannins."
-He went on to explain how chemists with PhD's had tested the soil conditions around the vineyards to determine exactly what kind of grape they were optimal for growing in which places, and since we'd all seen Breaking Bad, we understood the wisdom in using chemists, and nodded our approval.
+He went on to explain how chemists with Ph.D.'s had tested the soil conditions around the vineyard to determine where each strain of grape should be planted for optimal flavor and harvest.

-Past white silos with stucco-like exteriors and vivid blue portals where the wine was cooled, was then the barrel room where casks were stored floor to ceiling, in aisles and rows that disappeared into the warehouse shadows before I saw their end.
+Past the white silos with stucco-like exteriors and vivid blue portals where the wine was cooled, was the barrel room where casks were stored floor-to-ceiling, in aisles and rows that disappeared into the warehouse shadows before I could see their end.

 "You'll notice some of these casks say 'Jacuzzi' on the side."
 He ran a hand over their rough exteriors.
 "That's because the family who invented hot tubs owns this vineyard, and Jacuzzi vineyard across the road."

-As I scanned the casks, I noticed that some of them looked cut from new wood, while others looked aged enough to be props from a Shakespeare play, with purple streaks running down the sides, pleasant tells of the overflowing wine.
+As I scanned the casks, I noticed that some of them looked cut from new wood, while others looked aged enough to be props from a Shakespeare play, with purple streaks running down the sides.
 Our guide told us the casks they procured ran between 1k-3k, depending on the wood, and that most barrels were only given a life of seven years.

-"Now these bigger vineyards can afford to just toss their casks after that, but we are a pretty small operation in the grand scheme of thing, and the price is just going up, because the trees that the barrels are made from are massive, and they aren't growing as fast as we're cutting them down.
-It seems inevitable that the future of wine making will be to move away from oak kegs and cork stoppers, and towards stainless steel and HDPE casks, and some vineyards are already making that transition, many are still putting shafts of oak inside these casks to give it a some of that same aged flavor.
-Someday it might become an even more bourgeois, rare thing to taste wine aged in Oak.
+"Now these bigger vineyards can afford to just toss their casks after that, but we are a pretty small operation in the grand scheme of things, and the price is just going up because the trees that the barrels are made from are massive, and they can't grow as fast as we're cutting them down.
+It seems inevitable that the future of wine-making will be to move away from oak kegs and cork-stoppers, and towards stainless steel and HDPE casks, and some vineyards are already making that transition, though many are still putting shafts of Oak inside these casks to give it a some of that same aged flavor.
+Someday it might be a rare thing to taste wine aged in Oak.
 For now, as a smaller vineyard, we're doing everything we can to extend the life of our casks."

 As he spoke, we walked down a barrel aisle and into an open space.
-A wedding party was rehearsing somewhere within the maze of barrel walls, and peals of laughter were coming from somewhere nearby.
+A wedding party was rehearsing somewhere within the maze of barrel walls, and peals of laughter were echoing through the kegs.
 The open-space was softly lit, strung with white string lights that glowed from the elegant, silk-draped ceiling.

 "Well, that's about it," he ended, clasping his hands together.
 "Any questions?"

-We hadn't any, and walked back in a huddle past the crush pad, as he told us about the way they use to make wine in the terra cotta pots, much like the vineyard I'd toured in Peru.
-Some vineyards were bringing it back now as a niche thing.
+We hadn't any, and walked back in a huddle past the crush pad, as he told us about the way they used to make wine in the terra cotta pots, much like the vineyard I'd toured in Peru.
+Some vineyards were starting to bring it back now as a niche thing.